manvibharat/manvibharat.github.io/_pages/about.md

 designing systems that combine data-driven learning with mathematical structure.

+I am a Researcher at TCS Research and a part-time PhD student at IIT Madras.
+My work lies at the intersection of control theory, reinforcement learning,
+game theory, and scientific computing.

+I have experience building research prototypes, numerical simulation tools,
+and machine learning systems for dynamical and multi-agent environments.
+My work has been published in venues such as IJCAI, CDC, and MED.

+Outside research, I enjoy reading about dynamical systems, robotics, and
+mathematical optimization, and I like experimenting with tools like PyTorch,
+TensorBoard, MLflow, and Docker.

 I am Bharat Manvi.
 I have completed MS by Research in Control and Optimization group of Electrical Engineering at IIT Madras.
 My research was on establishing Lyapuanov Stability of the **Cascade of Formation and Geometric Control**[^1].